 Oral presentations will give opportunities for students to receive feedback on their draft report.
 Each student is expected to give a 10 minute presentation on his or her Research Project.
 All Global Food and Agricultural Business Masters students and Centre for Global Food and Resources staff, including examiners, are expected to attend.
 The students will then be asked to respond to questions put forward by the examiners and audiences.
 The Program Coordinator and supervisors will make an alternative arrangement for a student unable to attend the

 workshop due to an acceptable reason (for example visa restrictions and illness).

-The Director of Global Food Studies will present a "Research Project Award" to a student receiving the highest mark for the Research Project.
+The Director of the Centre for Global Food and Resources will present a "Research Project Award" to a student receiving the highest mark for the Research Project.
 The awardee will receive a certificate and a supporting letter from the Director.